 How to Avoid This Mistake:

-• Use the Additional Information section only if something genuinely adds depth, not just to fit more achievements.
+- Use the Additional Information section only if something genuinely adds depth.

-• Remember, Yale looks for “pointed passion” students with deep commitment to their interests.
+- Remember, Yale looks for students with deep commitment to their interests.

 4. Ignoring the Supplemental Essays

-Yale’s supplemental essays are often underestimated, yet they’re one of the most important components of the application.
-Many students recycle generic responses or treat them as short answers rather than mini-essays that reveal their personality and values.
+Yale’s supplemental essays are often underestimated, yet they are one of the most important components of the application.
+Many students recycle generic responses or treat them as short answers rather than opportunities to reveal how they think.

 For instance, Yale asks questions like: